Artur-T-Malas/book-notes/README.md

     - [X] Register
     - [ ] Add Book
     - [ ] New Book
+    - [X] Add/edit Book Rating
 - [ ] Get book covers and display them
 - [ ] Style the pages
 - [ ] Add a search bar to at least the main page (or all pages)
     * if there are no results:
         - for logged in users -> show the option to add a book
         - for guests -> show a message with login link e.g., "login/register to add the missing book"
-    * if there are result generate a new view only with the found books
+    * if there are results generate a new view only with the found books
         - for logged in users -> have a button on each result to rate it IF not yet rated
         - for guests -> simply show the books along with their avg rating and rating count
 - [X] Hide "Add Book" and "Rate Book" buttons for guest users ~~OR redirect to login page~~